Reform beats Labour by six votes in Runcorn vote as party gains first mayor

 In one of the closest parliamentary votes ever, new MP Sarah Pochin took the seat which Labour won with a majority of almost 14,700 last year.

-Nigel Farage’s Reform UK has secured victory by six votes over Labour in Runcorn and Helsby as a former Tory minister became the party’s first elected mayor.
+Nigel Farage’s Reform UK has secured victory by six votes over Labour in the Runcorn and Helsby by-election as a former Tory minister became the party’s first elected mayor.

-In one of the closest parliamentary votes ever, new MP Sarah Pochin took the seat which Labour won with a majority of almost 14,700 less than a year ago.
+In one of the closest parliamentary contests ever, new MP Sarah Pochin took the seat which Labour won with a majority of almost 14,700 less than a year ago.

-The result came as Reform made gains against both Labour and the Conservatives across England in local contests, with Mr Farage claiming a “big moment” was taking place in UK politics.
+The result came as Reform made gains against both Labour and the Conservatives across England in local votes, with Mr Farage claiming a “big moment” was taking place in UK politics.

 Former Conservative minister Dame Andrea Jenkyns was elected for Reform UK as the first Greater Lincolnshire mayor with a majority of almost 40,000 over her former party.

-Meanwhile, Reform looks set to gain control of Staffordshire County Council after taking 24 of the 30 seats to be counted overnight, with the Conservatives winning the other six.
+Meanwhile, the party looks set to gain control of Staffordshire County Council after taking 24 of the 30 seats to be counted overnight, with the Conservatives winning the other six.

 It means when counting resumes later on Friday, the party needs to win just eight more seats to have a majority on the council.